-INOVYN announced its intention to convert the chlorine production at Stenungsund (SE) to membrane technology.
+INOVYN intends to convert chlorine production at Stenungsund (SE) to membrane technology, announces.

 INOVYN has today announced its intention to undertake a major investment to convert its mercury chlorine cellroom at Stenungsund (Sweden) to membrane technology.